‘Beijing’s parade proves China is in full control’

-This is apropos some letters to the Editor from this writer carried by the newspaper on Wednesday, Thursday, Friday and yesterday.
+This is apropos five letters from this writer to the Editor carried by the newspaper in recent days.

-Two competing global models are now emerging.
-The US-led Western approach remains rooted in military interventions, sanctions, and economic dominance, using pressure to force compliance while destabilizing regions and fueling refugee crises.
-In contrast, the China-led model prioritizes economic inclusion, infrastructure investment, fair trade, and mutual respect for sovereignty.
-Developing nations across Africa, Latin America, Southeast Asia, and the Middle East increasingly see tangible benefits from Beijing’s partnerships — schools, hospitals, roads, digital connectivity — while associating Washington’s interventions with bombing campaigns, regime changes, and social collapse.
+For Washington, this moment represents an existential challenge.
+Trump’s tariffs, sanctions, and coercive diplomacy — once feared — now appear hollow against an integrated multipolar order.
+US dominance is eroding not on the battlefield but in boardrooms, investment platforms, and supply chains.
+America now faces a stark choice: adapt to this transformed reality, cooperate within a new framework of equality, and rebuild global trust — or cling to outdated tools of force and economic manipulation until its influence fades into irrelevance.

-In his parade address, Xi Jinping underscored this vision of inclusive leadership, declaring that no force on Earth can stop China’s rise but emphasizing that the world is vast enough for every nation to prosper together.
-His message of fairness, dignity, and mutual respect resonated far beyond Beijing’s immediate circle.
-The SCO bloc and Belt and Road partnerships now symbolize an aspirational alternative for hundreds of millions seeking growth without subjugation, stability without domination, and prosperity without conditional dependency.
+On September 3, 2025, Beijing delivered a message that echoed across continents.
+China is no longer rising — it is leading.
+And it leads not through conquest but through trade, technology, investment, and inclusion.
+The world is reorganizing around this reality, and for the first time in a century, Washington is no longer writing the script—Concluded

 Copyright Business Recorder, 2025